2011–12 Eredivisie (women): Format

-The season was played in a triple round-robin format, where all seven participating teams played each other three times (once at home, once away with the third confrontation defined by a lottery-system at the second half the season), a total of 18 matches each.
+The season was played in a triple round-robin format, where all seven participating teams played each other three times (once at home, once away, and the third match defined by a lottery-system at the second half the season), a total of 18 matches each.
 The champion qualified to the UEFA Women's Champions League.
 There was no relegation system in place.